LeAnn Rimes Slays In Tiny Daisy Dukes & Skintight Tank Top On Stage

 LeAnn Rimes slayed a skimpy look in her latest Instagram update.
 The singer posted a photo of herself rocking the stage in order to promote a track from her latest album, and her fans went wild over the photo and the song.

 In the sexy snapshot, LeAnn is seen standing on stage wearing a pair of tiny Daisy Dukes.
 The denim cutoffs do little to hide Rimes’ shape as they showcase her long, lean legs, curvy booty, and tiny waist.
-The country music singer paired the shorts with a skintight, white tank top.
-The shirt hugged Rimes’ figure closely and flaunted her toned arms and ample cleavage.
+The country music singer paired the shorts with a skintight white tank top.
+The shirt hugged Rimes’ figure closely, flaunting her toned arms and ample cleavage.

-LeAnn wore her long, blond hair parted down the middle of her head and styled in loose waves that fell down her back and flowed over her shoulders as she stood in front of a crowd with a microphone in her hand during a performance.
-Rimes also appeared to wear a full face of makeup in the snap, which included darkened eyebrows, long lashes, and pink blush on her cheeks.
+LeAnn wore her long, blond hair parted down the middle of her head, styled in loose waves that fell down her back and flowed over her shoulders.
+In the image. the singer stood in front of a crowd, a microphone in her hand.
+Rimes also appeared to wear a full face of makeup in the snap, an application which included darkened eyebrows, long lashes, and pink blush on her cheeks.

-Of course, the singer’s fans showed up in the comment section to share their love and appreciation for LeAnn.
+Of course, the singer’s fans showed up in the comments section to share their love and appreciation for LeAnn.

 “Love this tune,” one follower wrote.